KennyGifford/kennygifford.github.io/night_light.md

 ##### Fig. 4 - ESP32 DC Characteristics
 ![esp32_dc_characteristics](/assets/night_light/esp32_dc_characteristics.png)<br>
-The dev board provides the ESP32 with regulated VDD = 3.3V.
+The dev board provides the ESP32 with regulated V<sub>DD</sub> = 3.3V.
 So, from this table we find that the GPIO pins can output at least 0.8 × 3.3 = 2.64V, and can typically source 40mA.

 We’d like 2mA of current at the base, so this current is adequate.

 ##### Finding R1-R3
 To determine R1-R3 we will use Ohm’s law, R = V ÷ I.

-We know we want 100mA of LED current, and that V~CC~ is 3.7V.
+We know we want 100mA of LED current, and that V<sub>CC</sub> is 3.7V.
 We also found that the red LED has 2.1V drop at 100mA and the green and blue LEDs have 3.05V drop.
-Finally, we found the transistor has a collector-to-emitter voltage drop, V~CE~, of 0.7V at 100mA.
+Finally, we found the transistor has a collector-to-emitter voltage drop, V<sub>CE</sub>, of 0.7V at 100mA.

 The value for R1 is (3.7 - 2.1 - 0.7)V ÷ 100mA = 9Ω ~ 10Ω.
 The value for R2 and R3 is (3.7 - 3.05 - 0.7)V ÷ 100mA = -0.05Ω ~ 0Ω.